310-group8/USCDoorDrink_FrontEnd/README.md

 5. Order management:
    a.
 After logging in, you will be able to use all the buttons from the map.j
    b.
 You can receive order notification on profile page.
+   c.
+For sellers, update and complete your order in "Current Order";

+6. Store management:
+   Sellers can manage their stores in their profile page.